That's Not Me (The Beach Boys song): Background and lyrics

 "That's Not Me" is among the several songs written by Brian Wilson and Tony Asher for the Beach Boys' album Pet Sounds.
-While it is commonly understood that Wilson composed the majority of the music on Pet Sounds, Asher contended that he himself had contributed musical ideas to several songs, including "Thats Not Me".
+While it is commonly understood that Wilson composed the majority of the music on Pet Sounds, Asher contended that he himself had contributed musical ideas to several songs, including "That's Not Me".

 The lyric illustrates a young man in his path toward self-discovery and independence ("I had to prove that I could make it alone / but that's not me").
 To this end, he decides to leave both his home and his lover ("I once had a dream so I packed up and split for the city").
 He contemplates being successful and great "in the eyes of the world", however, he feels that it may be more meaningful to do it for the sake of "just one girl".
 His parents notice that he is acting out of character, possibly before he does ("My folks when I wrote and told them what I was up to said 'that's not me'").

 As the narrator reflects on his past, he begins to understand that his personal development has not reached its full potential ("I went through all kinds of changes, took a look at myself, and said that's not me").
 Ultimately, he realizes that he is better living with a lover than pursuing a life of solitude in service to his dream ("I soon found out that my lonely life wasn't so pretty").
 He then begs his lover for forgiveness after having abandoned her "at the wrong time", although he is grateful that he did, for now he is "that much more sure that we're ready".

 In a 1976 interview, Wilson stated, "I think "That's Not Me" reveals a lot about myself, just the idea that you're going to look at yourself and say, 'Hey, now look, that's not me, kind of square off with yourself and say 'this is me, that's not me'."
 Asher expressed dissatisfaction with the lyrics for the song, describing them as "labored", and lamented that he had "missed the mark".
 He said, "This is all a criticism of my lyric-writing, by the way; it's a very interesting series of chord changes.
 It goes in wonderful places that you don't expect it to.
 But for some reason, I found it very difficult to write to."

 Music historian Jim DeRogatis states that the song was written after Wilson, influenced by psychedelic drugs, had been inspired to turn his attention inward and probe "his deep-seated self-doubts".
 According to biographer Timothy White, the song was written about Wilson's feelings about his withdrawal from the group's regular touring line-up after December 1964.